zng-ui/zng/TODO/_current.md

-* Refactor property priority into constants: `#[property(CONTEXT)]`.
-    - Is the word priority wrong?
-    - Why not call it NestGroup?

 * Review property & widget macro docs.
     - Property does not generate mod anymore.
-        - Wait for priority const refactor.
     - Widget publishes include and build.

 * Implement when assign for `UiNode`, `UiNodeList` and `WidgetHandler`.